Muhammad-Ahmad-99/Smart-Hostel-Management-System/README.md

 - Automate hostel records (room allocation, complaints, attendance).
 - Provide wardens and staff an easy way to manage hostel data.
-- Allow students to submit complaints and requests digitally.
+- Allow students to submit complaints and reasons to exit hostel/university digitally.
 - Reduce paperwork and improve transparency.
-- Offer reports and analytics for decision-making.

 ---

 ## 🧩 Problem Statement

-Hostel management currently relies on manual record-keeping, which makes tracking requests, complaints, and room assignments slow and error-prone.
+Hostel management currently workng through manual record-keeping which makes keeping records of requests, complaints, and room assignments slow and error-prone.
-Our project aims to create a centralized system that improves efficiency, accuracy, and user experience.
+Our project focuses to create a centralized system that improves efficiency, accuracy, and also user experience.

 ---